 The military regularly ranks as the most trusted institution on public opinion surveys.
 Veterans are regularly deified by politicians of every stripe as heroes rendering extraordinary service to the country.
-Even when politicians are articulating their dissent over the Iraq War, they frequently find time to praise veterans, and to reiterate America’s commitment to its veterans.
+Even when politicians are articulating their dissent over the Iraq War, they frequently take the time to praise the veterans and to reiterate America’s commitment to its veterans.

 The unique status of the veterans and the military in modern American consciousness can perhaps be traced to the revolutionary origins of the United States.
-The military success in the “War of Independence”, and the “Second War of Independence” (War of 1812), and the heroism of the ‘founders’, is an essential part of America’s collective memory, along with being an essential part of the school history curricula.
+The military success in the “War of Independence,” and the “Second War of Independence,” and the heroism of the founders, is an essential part of America’s collective memory (and an essential part of the school history curricula).
 Tony Judt, writing for NYRB mentions that one of the reasons militarism continues to persist in US is because –

 “Americans, perhaps alone in the world, experienced the twentieth century in a far more positive light.
 The US was not invaded.
 It did not lose vast numbers of citizens, or huge swathes of territory, as a result of occupation or dismemberment.
 Although humiliated in distant neocolonial wars (in Vietnam and now in Iraq), the US has never suffered the full consequences of defeat.
 [Judt makes a reference here to South’s defeat in the Civil War and subsequent reaction as exception that proves the rule] Despite their ambivalence toward its recent undertakings, most Americans still feel that the wars their country has fought were mostly “good wars.”
 The US was greatly enriched by its role in the two world wars and by their outcome, in which respect it has nothing in common with Britain, the only other major country to emerge unambiguously victorious from those struggles but at the cost of near bankruptcy and the loss of empire.
 And compared with other major twentieth-century combatants, the US lost relatively few soldiers in battle and suffered hardly any civilian casualties.”

-Vinay, a regular contributor here, conjectures that the other possible reason for this continued ‘heroification’ of military and veterans is because as a country of immigrants, people in US have often found it hard to find common things (like shared history) to rally around.
-In absence of those themes, people have opted to rally behind things that exclude no one.
-That latent tendency has been buttressed by generations of strategic political actors, and mass culture producers.
+Another possible reason for this continued ‘heroification’ of military and veterans is because as a country of immigrants, people do not have the shared history to rally around.
+In its absence, people have opted to rally behind things that exclude no one.
+That instinct has been buttressed by generations of strategic political actors and mass culture producers.